AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 -   **Ingress Bytes**

-    Total bytes of data for all the inbound traffic coming to all end instances.
+    Total bytes of data from all the inbound traffic coming to all end instances.

 -   **Ingress IPs**

-    Total count of unique IP addresses all end instances are talking to for inbound traffic.
+    Total count of unique IP addresses all end instances are receiving traffic from.

 -   **Ingress Ports**